MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 1. How a 3D object is presented in construct 3
 2. What a *timer* behaviour is
 3. How to use *timers* to create in-game, timebased powerup events
-4. What the "Sine" behaviour is, and how it can create floating back/forth objects.
+4. What the *Sine* behaviour is, and how it can create floating back/forth objects.

 # Tutorial